 - Gozleme – savory Turkish pancakes, a specialty in central Anatolia

-- Borek – flaky, savory pastries, popular as an appetizer, with breakfast or at tea time
+- Borek – flaky, savory pastries with fillings like cheese, potato, parsley or spinach.
+Popular as an appetizer, with breakfast or at tea time.

 - Islak Burger (Wet Burger) – burger doused in tomato sauce, popular late night street food, especially in Istanbul’s Taksim district